 Bucknell's grant and scholarship program is a mix of need-based grants and scholarships that do not necessarily require a student to have financial need.
 This blended approach provides the University with the flexibility to appropriately recognize the achievements of the best and the brightest students within our applicant pool.
-The majority of Bucknell aid is awarded to students with financial need, and these are re-evaluated annually by considering family income, assets, number of members in the household, and number of children enrolled at least half-time in undergraduate degree-seeking programs.
+The majority of Bucknell aid is awarded to students with financial need, and these are reevaluated annually by considering family income, assets, number of members in the household and number of children enrolled at least half-time in undergraduate degree-seeking programs.
 A limited number of scholarships will be awarded to students with no need or who do not apply for aid.
-Since we have an exceptionally talented pool of students applying for admission, all merit awards are extremely competitive.
+Because we have an exceptionally talented pool of students applying for admission, all merit awards are extremely competitive.

 First-year need-based aid recipients will continue to receive assistance in subsequent years as long as they continue to demonstrate eligibility as determined by the Office of Financial Aid, maintain satisfactory academic and social standing with the University, and meet the specified financial aid application deadlines.
 If a family’s financial situation remains essentially the same, a student’s Bucknell aid should remain consistent over their four years at Bucknell University.
 However, changes in income, assets, and number of children below age 24 in the family who are enrolled at least half-time in undergraduate degree-seeking programs can increase or decrease need-based aid eligibility from year to year, so students will need to reapply for aid each year.